MetPX/sarracenia/doc/Admin.rst

  apt-get install erlang-nox
  apt-get install rabbitmq-server

-in upto-date distros, you likely can just take the distro version.
+In upto-date distros, you likely can just take the distro version.

 WebUI